niftylab/laygo2/docs_workspace/docs_sphinx/source/trial.md

 # laygo2 Quick Trial

-This document introduces setup procedures and several design examples for begineers.
+This document introduces setup procedure and trial example for begineers.

 <!--
 * **[Quick installation and setup](#Quick-Installation-and-Setup)** describes the installation and set up procedure of